cyrilletuzi/angular-async-local-storage/README.md

 ### `LocalStorage`: legacy

-You can keep this legacy service in existing apps, but it's *not* recommended anymore.
+You can keep this legacy service in existing apps, but it's *not* recommended anymore for new applications.

 ```typescript
 import { LocalStorage } from '@ngx-pwa/local-storage';